 So, below is the section from that post explaining what the scientific method is and how it can guide any experiment you do or answer (almost) any question you and your kids have about a sciencey subject.

 I love the scientific method, and when I was a high school science teacher, I used a paper airplane lab to teach the steps.
-That will post next week so be on the lookout!

 The Scientific Method